sandialabs/Spitfire/spitfire_docs/source/combustion.rst

     Autoignition profiles of the one-step heptane mechanism.

-This first example shows a simple end-to-end ignition calculation with a custom-made one-step chemical mechanism.
+To summarize things so far, this first example shows a simple end-to-end ignition calculation with a custom-made global combustion mechanism.
-In the following sections we provide a bit more detail on constructing material streams and reactors in addition to advanced integration and analysis capabilities.
+In the following sections we provide more detail on constructing material streams and reactors in addition to more advanced integration and analysis capabilities.

 Streams & Mixing
 ++++++++++++++++
-Having constructed a ``ChemicalMechanismSpec`` instance, either through a Cantera ``Solution`` or XML and phase group, we need to specify thermochemical properties of mixtures.
+After constructing a ``ChemicalMechanismSpec`` instance, either through a Cantera ``Solution`` or XML and phase group, we need to specify thermochemical properties of mixtures.
-In Spitfire this is accomplished with *streams* created by a ``ChemicalMechanismSpec`` instance.
+In Spitfire this is accomplished with *streams* created with a ``ChemicalMechanismSpec``.
 For example, a mixture of pure Hydrogen is created and its temperature and pressure set with::

     h2 = sm.stream('X', 'H2:1')